vbfg1973/SqlAnalysis/README.md

 ReferenceType will be the type of reference, currently limited to Table or StoredProcedure

-Id will depend on the type of source analysed.
+Id will depend on the type of source analysed, but at present is either the row number from the table SQL Profiler dumps its output to or the file name containing the SQL

+## Verbs

-## Profiler References
+### Profiler References

 Parses queries recorded by the SQL Profiler that have been dumped to a table.